nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

    These are in the `guitests` package.

    Currently, _Systems Tests_ have covered the basic functionalities of Happy Jim Task Master v0.1.
-   Following form shows the more essential commands and corresponding testcases.
+   Following form shows the some of the essential commands and corresponding testcases.

    1. _AddCommandTest_